-I often get asked “What happens if I am at fault in a car accident?”
+We often get asked “What happens if I am at fault in a car accident?”
 The answer is that it depends on your situation.
-Hopefully you’re reading this before you get into a car accident, and God forbid you ever get into an auto accident.
-I recommend that you forward this article to all of your friends and family to make sure that they’re prepared in a situation where they’re potentially at fault in a car accident.
+Hopefully you’re reading this before you get into a car accident to prepare yourself.
+We recommend that you forward this article to all of your friends and family to make sure that they’re prepared in a situation where they’re potentially at fault in a car accident.

 If you’ve just gotten into an accident there is a lot of things going on in your head.
 You want to first make sure you and any potential passengers in your automobile are safe.
 Then there is the sinking in of the gravity of the situation.
 The next thing you’re probably thinking about is to see if the other car and it’s passengers are OK.
 All of that is perfectly OK, and normal.
 Do not under any circumstances admit that the accident was your fault, even if you suspect that the accident may have been your fault.